-Translating your website should be #1 spot on your to-do list if you want to expand your business and conquer international markets.
+Translating your website should occupy the #1 spot on your to-do list if you want to expand your business and conquer international markets.
 However, planning for website translation is just one side of this global success coin.
-The other one is the international SEO.
+The other is the international SEO.

 #1.
 Google Tools

-Google offers tools that will help you get started on the research about your new audience in terms of keywords.
-The best part about it – they are completely free.
+Google offers tools that will help you get started on research about your new audience in terms of keywords.
+The best part about it – these tools are completely free!
 Ladies and gentlemen, let us introduce you to Google Trends and Google Keyword Planner.

-Google Trends will make you discover the most popular search- and related terms in a chosen locale.
-After a quick analysis, you will know the popularity of your chosen keywords, and understand your targeted audience and their interests.
+Google Trends will allow you to discover the most popular search terms and related search terms in a chosen locale.
+After a quick analysis, you will be able to establish the popularity of your chosen keywords, and understand your targeted audience and their interests.

 Google Keyword Planner allows a more in-depth analysis of keywords, providing you with traffic estimation, statistics, and related keywords.
 The only drawback may be the fact that you have to register to Google Ads in order to use it, but if you plan to launch a marketing campaign in the future, it’s going to be an excellent introduction.